KarrieK/CIJ_CommandLine/README.md

 #Introduction to the command line#

-You have read in files, wrangled data and plotted some graphs in Rstudio but now we're going to teach you how you can leave the Rstudio environment and learn a bit about running scripts in your operating system.
+You have read in files, wrangled data and plotted some graphs in Rstudio but now we're going to teach you how you can leave the Rstudio environment and learn a bit about how you can harness the mighty power of the command line.

-To do this, we're going to introduce you to the command line and show you how to access, navigate and modify files and folders without using a mouse.

-The advantage of using the command line is its power.
-You can run programs, write scripts to automate common tasks, and combine simple commands to handle difficult tasks - making it an important programming tool.

-Why the command line?
+##Why the command line?##
+* manage files and folders
+* fast and powerful
+* automate tasks
 * version control - push scripts to your github
-* fast and powerful
 * changes the way you think about computing
-* manage files and folders
 * sanity check your data

 ##What is the command line?##